aichbauer/styled-bootstrap-components/packages/styled-config/README.md

 # styled-config

-> The styled config for all styled-bootstrap-components
+> The configuration for styled-bootstrap-components

 ## Table of Contents